sdg002/AzureTrials/arm-template-basics/readme.md

 [[_TOC_]]

 # About this article
-I have presented a simple step by step hands on guide to understand Azure ARM templates.
-There is a widely held belief that Azure ARM templates are terribly complicated and thus there is a need for 3rd party solutions.
-It my humble hope that at the end of this hands on guide I will be able to convince you otherwise.
+I have presented a simple step by step hands on guide to understand **Azure ARM** templates.
+There is a widely held belief that Azure ARM templates are terribly complicated and therefore there is a need for 3rd party solutions.
+It my humble opinion and hope that at the end of this hands on guide I will be able to convince you otherwise.

 ---

 # Prerequisites
-- VS Code with ARM extensions installed
+- **VS Code** with ARM extensions installed
 - PowerShell Core
-- Azure CLI installed and signed in
+- Relatively recent version of **Azure CLI** installed and signed in using `az login`
-- An Azure subscription
+- An active Azure subscription. **Attention!** - Some of the steps here may cost you some Azure money

 The philosopy of this guide is to "_use Microsoft's Azure CLI tool and Microsoft's PowerShell and Microsoft's VS Code to take control of Microsoft Azure Cloud_" .
-No need to use any 3rd party tools.
+Maximize the usage of the tools that the native platform provides and deliver a working solution.

 ![vscode_arm_template_extension.png](docs/images/vscode_arm_template_extension.png)

 ---

 # Structure of this Guide
-to be done
-[???talk about the folder structure, prep folder, how to run each of the scripts]
+Every section of this article is prefixed with a number and lab exercises for that section are in a folder which begins with the same numer.

 ```
     -100-prep-create-resource-group